GSukr/Hard_nut_to_crack/README.md

 We find that this approach increases classification accuracy for these hard to classify items from 89% to 93.5%

 ### Observations:
-A simple CNN can achieve classification accuracy of over 93% Combining 3 models improves accuracy around 94.4%
+A simple CNN can achieve classification accuracy of over 93%.
+Combining 3 models improves accuracy around 94.4%

-It takes around 16 seconds per epoch using Colaboratory GPU accelerator and Test accuracy does not improve significantly after the first 20 epochs
+It takes around 16 seconds per epoch using Colaboratory GPU accelerator and Test accuracy does not improve significantly after the first 20 epochs.

 Combining a few more models trained over 20 epochs may further improve classification accuracy in a resonable amount of time.